A revolution in ophthalmics

-Common to many TTP development programs, the project's scope ranged from developing the technology to the development and implementation of the manufacturing process.
+Common to many TTP development programmes, the project's scope ranged from developing the technology to the development and implementation of the manufacturing process.

 How it works

-A diffractive lens has an optical power which is defined by the pitch and an efficiency defined by the phase change from the depth of the structure.
-Combining a cholesteric liquid crystal (nearly independent of polarisation) with the diffractive structure allows the phase change to be switched between zero (no optical power) to 2pi (optical power).
+A diffractive lens has an optical power which is defined by the pitch and an efficiency which is defined by the phase change from the depth of the structure.
+Combining a cholesteric liquid crystal (nearly independent of polarisation) with the diffractive structure, allows the phase change to be switched between zero (no optical power) to 2pi (optical power).